stager0/tanja_tattoo_academy/README.md

 4.  **Course Page**
     * An interactive lesson list with pagination and clear visual statuses: "Completed" (✅), "Pending Review" (⏳), and "Locked" (⚪).
-    * Each lesson includes a video, a detailed text lecture, and a homework assignment.
+    * Each lesson page includes a video, a detailed text lecture, and a homework assignment.
     * A submission form allows students to upload photos and add comments for their assignments.
 The form is automatically disabled after submission to prevent duplicate entries.
     * **Telegram** notifications are sent to the student (confirming submission) and the mentor (alerting to a new review).